 Cloud computing can be a solution to your IT needs as well and there are a variety of choices available for you.
 But before you make a decision it is important to compare public, private, hybrid and community cloud service types, depending on the type of data you are working with.
 Some important features to consider are varying levels of security and management and pricing.
 You should weigh the pros and cons of different cloud services types and only then make an informed decision.

-I hope this article provided you with all the information you needed about the types of cloud computing services and their pros and cons.
+I hope this article provided you with all the information you needed about four types of cloud computing services and their pros and cons.